 No one wants to swim in dirty water, and it can actually be bad for your health.
 Before diving in, make sure your pool water is safe, sanitized, and chemically balanced by testing it.
-It’s easy to use an at-home water test kit or test strips, or you can take advantage of our free in-store Leslie’s AccuBlue® water testing to get a complete analysis and customized treatment plan.
+It’s easy to use an at-home water test kit or test strips, or you can take advantage of Leslie's free in-store AccuBlue® water testing to get a complete analysis and customized treatment plan.

 Sanitary pool water is so important in maintaining pool safety.
 Follow a regular treatment plan with primary sanitizer and weekly shock, and monitor chlorine levels with at-home testing.
-However, some germs that make people sick can live even in chlorinated pool water, so the CDC recommends following four simple steps to prevent contamination:
+However, some germs that make people sick can live even in chlorinated pool water, so the CDC recommends the following four steps to prevent contamination:

 - Stay out of the water if you’re even a little bit sick.

 - Shower before you get into the pool to remove dirt and oils from your body.

 - Don’t use the pool as a bathroom — do we really have to explain this one?

 - Don’t swallow pool water.
 Just a single mouthful of tainted water can make you sick.